pavitranew/session-6b/README.md

 	<manage-list></manage-list>
 </div>
 ```
+Note: this needs to run via http.
+Be sure to use lite-server.

 ###Angular CSS Animation

 * same JS as previous example
 * Same HTML as previous example

+This is the same that as our earlier transition except we use the animation keyword in our CSS, give the animation a name, and use @keyframes rule to define our animation.

 CSS3 animations are more complicated than transitions, but have the same implementation on the ngAnimate side.
-In the CSS we use an @keyframes rule to define our animation.

-This is the same that as our earlier transition except we use the animation keyword in our CSS and give the animation a name:

 ```css
 /*.fade {